Trump is heading to court. Here’s what to expect

-Trump, who has denied any wrongdoing and has repeatedly assailed the investigation, has called the indictment “political persecution” and predicted it would damage Democrats in 2024.
-Trump’s lawyers have said the former president “did not commit any crime.
-We will vigorously fight this political prosecution in court.”
+The Republican former president, who has denied any wrongdoing and has repeatedly assailed the investigation, has called the indictment “political persecution” and predicted it would damage Democrats in 2024.
+Trump’s lawyers have said the former president “did not commit any crime” and they will “vigorously fight this political prosecution in court.”

 What to expect: